belvederef/visual-snow-relief-overlay/DEVELOP.md

 ```

 ## Building and Publishing Instructions
+> ❗ **The project artifacts are built automatically when a new tag is pushed!**
+>
+> There is no need to build the app on different OSs manually.
+When a new tag starting with "v" is pushed, a Github Action builds the artifacts for all platform.
+These artifacts still need to manually be included in the release "assets".
+More information at https://github.com/belvederef/visual-snow-relief-overlay/blob/main/.github/workflows/build.yml.

 You can only build the files from the respective OSs.
 Unless you own such systems, to deploy use a Docker container for Windows and a VM for Mac.